Tips for Sticking to a Thanksgiving Budget

-If you are one of the many people that feels anxious about the dent that Thanksgiving Day is going to put in your wallet even before you make that first trip to the grocery store, it’s time to put a plan of action into place.
-A plan that includes a detailed budget will help prevent you from over-spending and keep you on track, which in turn will allow you to enjoy this special day for what it really is.
+So if you are one of the many people who feels anxious about the Planes, Trains and Automobiles dent that Thanksgiving Day will put in your wallet even before your first trip to the grocery store, it's time to make an action plan to prevent future over-spending and keep you on track.
+This will allow you to enjoy the special day, and appreciate what it really celebrates: your family and friends!

 Over the past few years we’ve implemented a Thanksgiving strategy that it is helpful to everyone’s wallet.
 The hosts of the Thanksgiving Day meal supply the turkey, and the guests bring all of the sides to supplement the big meal.
 This is a great way for everyone to feel like they are pitching in and takes a lot of stress off of the host/hostess at the same time.
 Ask your friends or family to bring a special dish that reminds them of Thanksgiving dinners when they were young and they will be happy for the opportunity to walk down memory lane.